miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

     CREATE DATABASE lims;
     USE lims;

-Then add a user that has all grant access on the 'lims' db.
-For MySQL 5.7.7 or
+Then add a user that has all grant access on the 'lims' db:
-higher:

     CREATE USER 'tgaclims'@'localhost' IDENTIFIED BY 'tgaclims';
     GRANT ALL ON `lims`.* TO 'tgaclims'@'localhost';

-For earlier versions of MySQL:

-    GRANT ALL ON `lims`.* TO 'tgaclims'@'localhost';
-    GRANT ALL ON `lims`.* TO 'tgaclims'@'localhost' IDENTIFIED BY 'tgaclims';

 If your database and Tomcat install are on different machines, then you will need to add a grant privilege to the MISO database from your remote machine: